When will energy unit rates change after an Ofgem review?

 If you’re on an SVT

-Your unit rates generally change on the day the new cap starts (1 Jan/Apr/Jul/Oct).
-Your supplier should notify you of any price change.
+Your unit rates change on the day the new cap starts (1 Jan/Apr/Jul/Oct — next 1 July 2026).
+Your supplier should notify you of the price change.

 If you’re fixed

-Your unit rates typically stay the same until the fixed end date.
-After that, many people move to an SVT unless they choose a new fix.
+Your unit rates stay the same until the fixed end date — the 1 July rise won’t apply.
+After the fix ends, many people move to an SVT unless they choose a new fix.

 If you’re tracker/TOU